Linus8D/Java-HTML5-API/README.md

 2.  how to extend Java-HTML5-API's `abstract class HtmlTags` in order to model HTML tags/elements such as `<p></p>`, `<div class="foo"></div>` among others.

 ### Part 1: An empty HTML document at a given directory
-Java-HTML5-API's models a HTML document using the `HtmlFile` class.
-This class has a method `createHtmlFile(String dir)` that constructs a HTML file at the directory specified as input argument.
+Java-HTML5-API's models a HTML document/file using the `HtmlFile` class.
+This class has a method `createHtmlFile` that constructs a HTML file at the directory specified as input argument.
+The name of the HTML file is specified using the `setFileName` method.
 ```java
     // Create a HtmlFile instance and name the HTML document that it models index.
     HtmlFile index = new HtmlFile();